 Mariachi Plaza has been a gathering place for Mariachi musicians looking for work to play at weddings and other events since the 1930s.

 It’s a tiny charming square with a large kiosk often used for cultural events.
-The Los Angeles Metro Gold Line stop is next to it making it easy to get there from other parts of Los Angeles.
+The L.A.
+Metro Gold Line station is next to it making it easy to get there from other parts of Los Angeles.

-Shmuel Gonzales, the “Barrio Boychik,” conducted our 2 1/2 hour walking tour.
-He is Jewish, Latino, and Gay, which is a unique combination in Los Angeles.
-When he was a teenager he overcame some serious medical issues.
+Shmuel Gonzales, the “Barrio Boychik,” conducted our 2 1/2-hour walking tour.
+He is Jewish, Chicano, and gay, which is a unique combination.
+He overcame serious medical issues as a teenager and was even homeless for a while.
 Shmuel is a well-known fixture in the neighborhood and as we walked, several friends honked at him to say hello.

-He works as a historian for The Studio for Southern California History, serves on the Board of Directors of the Boyle Heights Historical Society. and is a Jewish lay leader at the Congregation Beth Shalom of Whittier.
+He works as a historian, serves on the Board of Directors of the Boyle Heights Historical Society. and is a Jewish lay leader at the Congregation Beth Shalom of Whittier.

 Some of his other walking tours include: